paulfioravanti/presentations/runtime_i18n_in_elm/runtime_i18n_in_elm.md

 # [fit] *Dropdown*

 ^
-Language dropdown, and what we want it to do is...
+Language dropdown, and the requirements for this would be to...

 ---
 [.header: text-scale(2.0)]